Outlook for Transportation Coatings and the Role of UV/EB

 By Mary Ellen Rosenberger, founder/managing partner

 Bayspring Solutions LLC

 A key focus of the RadTech Transportation Team has centered on radiation cure materials and how the technology supports the objectives of the automotive, aerospace and rail industries.
 RadTech has an important role to play in supporting these objectives in a way that we never imagined five years ago.
-Transportation industry leaders now speak of CO2 emissions rather VOC, 3D printed parts, lightweight substrates from plastic, composite to magnesium and aluminum and the Consumer Electronics Show unveiling of the latest in autonomous vehicles.
+Transportation industry leaders now speak of CO2 emissions rather than VOC, 3D printed parts, lightweight substrates from plastic composite to magnesium and aluminum, as well as the Consumer Electronics Show unveiling of the latest in autonomous vehicles.

 - Wider range of technologies are available for manufacturers to meet standards at equal or lower cost.

 - Advanced gasoline technologies are the primary approach with modest levels of hybrids and electrification.

 Industry strategy plays into the hands of technology development that supports radiation cure materials.
 Globally, areas of interest in product development centers remain around lightweighting through the blended use of metallic, plastic and composite materials.
 Fuel economy improves six to eight percent by reducing vehicle mass 10 percent.